Elevation: 307m / 100ft

 This sanctuary of flora and fauna was the home of the Mayas.
-In Tikal you will find around 3,000 structures like temples, terraces, ceremonial platforms and plazas.
+In Tikal Guatemala you will find around 3,000 structures like temples, terraces, ceremonial platforms and plazas.
 All of these structures were connected with an aqueduct system that filtered the water and feed a city of around 90,000 people.
-Tikal never fails to impress their visitors, so don't miss the opportunity to revive the Mayan culture by exploring this magnificent place.
+Tikal never fails to impress their visitors, so don't miss the opportunity to revive the Mayan culture by exploring the Tikal Guatemala ruins.

 This is another famous archeological site in the northeast of the region.
 Is the third largest city in ruins and has covered around 237 square kilometers (92 sq mi).
 Wander around the area and enjoy the atmosphere of ancient times, surrounded by the flora and fauna that covers this old Mayan city.
 Hearing the monkeys scream and searching for crocodiles inside the lagoon is one of the biggest attractions of this place.

 El Mirador/La Danta